-Why Should You Consult An Attorney Experienced In Drafting Wills And Trusts?
+Why Should You Consult An Attorney Experienced In Drafting Wills and Trusts?

 Wills: What To Consider

 Some clients may also wish to create a living will, to instruct loved ones as to life support decisions in cases of medical incapacity.
 Legal assistance will not only help you to navigate these decisions, but it will also ensure that your will is properly executed and valid under Florida law.
-From the signing and witnessing of the will, to the wording of your dispositions; to the inclusion of certain important clauses, such as revocation clauses, executor empowerment clauses, and survivorship clauses; it is essential to have an expert attorney managing and guiding your through the process.
+From the signing and witnessing of the will, to the wording of your dispositions; to the inclusion of certain important clauses, such as revocation clauses, executor empowerment clauses, and survivorship clauses; it’s essential to have an expert attorney managing and guiding your through the process.

-Trusts: Types And Technicalities
+Trusts: Types & Technicalities

-- Living Trusts
+- Living Trusts (inter vivos trusts)

 This is an important decision as the selection of the successor trustee will directly impact whether your assets are managed and distributed as per your wishes.
 Living trusts can be a useful mechanism for avoiding probate, but ideally they should always be used in conjunction with a pour-over will, as there may be assets which you acquire which, if not placed in trust by the time you die, will fall into your intestate estate and be distributed according to state law.

 You will need to appoint the trust beneficiaries and trustees in your will, and provide for the purpose and administration of the trust assets.
 Many variations of trust provisions are possible, and trust laws can be complex, so ideally an experienced trusts lawyer will set up your trust for you.
 Testamentary trusts are especially useful for providing for financial security for minor children or spouses.

 The decision as to which trust type will best suit the distribution of your assets must be carefully taken.
 Living trusts tend to be more expensive to create than testamentary trusts, but they are more private as they do not become public records, unlike testamentary trusts.

-Consult An Experienced Wills And Trusts Attorney For Ultimate Peace Of Mind
+Consult An Experienced Wills and Trusts Attorney For Ultimate Peace Of Mind